fish906/docker_updater/README.md

 Watchless monitors your running Docker containers for image updates and can automatically update them on a schedule.
 It preserves container configurations, manages networks, and cleans up old images - all while keeping you informed through your preferred notification channels.

+**Why does this project exist?**
+I used Watchtower for updating all my Docker Containers.
+Unfortunately Watchtower had more and more problems, probably due to not being acitvely maintained anymore.
+At some point, I didn't want to put more time into fixing individual problems.
+So I had a little time on my hands and then wrote this script (in its basics).

 ## Features

 - **Automatic Update Detection** - Compares local and remote image digests without pulling